sunstryder/zdsearch/README.md

 npm i
 ```

-Afterwards, you'll be able to run the app using
+Afterwards, you'll be able to run the app using:

 ```
 npm start